nhxezu/gentooman/README.md

 *This guide makes insane, non-explicit assumptions (aka be me) so do not use it if you are not me!*

+We use the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) as a reference

 ## Table of contents

 - [Preparing the disks](#preparing-the-disks)